-During fiscal 2021, we utilized cash flows from operating activities to repay \$87.6 million of debt.
-As a result of the combination of higher earnings and lower debt, our consolidated leverage ratio improved to 3.96x for the fiscal year ended September 25, 2021.
+During fiscal 2022, we utilized cash flows from operating activities to repay \$42.4 million of debt.
+As a result of the combination of higher earnings and lower debt, our consolidated leverage ratio, as defined in our credit agreement, improved to 3.60x for the fiscal year ended September 24, 2022.

-In addition to the improvement in earnings, we succeeded in accomplishing a number of significant goals in fiscal 2021 that will provide further support for our long-term strategic growth initiatives.
-The following highlights a few noteworthy accomplishments for fiscal 2021:
+In addition to the improvement in earnings, we succeeded in accomplishing a number of significant goals in fiscal 2022 that provide further support for our long-term strategic growth initiatives.
+The following highlights a few noteworthy accomplishments for fiscal 2022: